Disclosures

 P2P lending is an appealing choice for some borrowers because of the fast and convenient application and funding process.
 The borrowing requirements are sometimes less strict than with traditional lenders, so you may want to explore P2P options if you have a lower credit score.

-Even if you have a good credit history, it's in your best interest to gather multiple loan quotes — including from P2P lenders — so you can find the best deal.
-Most P2P sites allow you to check offers without any effect on your credit score.
+Even if you have a good credit history, it's in your best interest to gather multiple loan quotes, including quotes from P2P lenders, so you can find the best deal.
+Most P2P sites allow you to check offers without any impact to your credit score.

 Methodology